yatesco/seafile-docs/maintain/seafile_gc.md

 echo Seafile cleanup done!
 ```
-Make sure that you have been given the script execution rights.
+Make sure that the script has been given execution rights, to do that run this command.

     sudo chmod +x /path/to/yourscript.sh